 - Granting the petitioner temporary exclusive possession of a home where both parties normally reside;

 - Creating a temporary parenting plan, including the possibility of a plan that gives petitioner 100% of parenting time for the duration of the order;

 - Requirements that the respondent participate in treatment or counseling, at his or her own expense;

 Therefore, if you have been served with notice of a hearing on an Injunction for Protection against Domestic Violence, or are in need of protection against Domestic Violence, it’s smart to get advice from an experienced Jacksonville injunction attorney right away.

 Violation of a Domestic Violence Injunction is a Crime

 Violation of an Injunction for Protection against Domestic Violence can itself carry serious consequences.
 First, a person who violates a court order may be held in contempt of court.
 Second, violation of the injunction is a separate crime–a first-degree misdemeanor punishable by up to one year in jail.

 Whether you’ve been charged with a domestic violence crime, have been served with notice of a hearing on an Injunction for Protection against Domestic Violence, or have been accused of violating a domestic violence injunction, the outcome could have a significant, and long-lasting impact on your life.
 In addition to the potential for jail time and a criminal record, a domestic violence conviction or entry of an injunction can affect your employment options, prevent you from visiting your own home, impact your access to your children, and more.

 Give yourself the benefit of a knowledgeable, experienced, and dedicated advocate.
-The attorneys at Johnson and Lufrano, P.A. offer free consultations so people facing criminal charges or injunctions can gather the information they need to make good decisions.
+The firm of Lufrano Legal, P.A. offer free consultations so people facing criminal charges or injunctions can gather the information they need to make good decisions.